WhySoParth/e-comm-website/README.md

   * Category
 * Search products by title.
 * Filter products by category.
-* Sort products by price and rating.
+* Sort products by price.

 ### 📦 Product Details